-The Literacy, Numeracy and Special Learning Needs (LNSLN) program assists non-government education authorities to improve the learning outcomes of educationally disadvantaged students, including students with disabilities, particularly in literacy and numeracy, by contributing funding for additional teaching and learning assistance.
-Funding allocations for this element are provided to the non-government education authorities in the states and territories which are responsible for the detailed administration of this program in their systems and schools.
+The Literacy, Numeracy and Special Learning Needs (LNSLN) programme assists nongovernment education authorities to improve the learning outcomes of educationally disadvantaged students, including students with disabilities, by contributing funding for additional teaching and learning assistance.
+There is a particular focus on improving the literacy and numeracy learning outcomes.
+Funding allocations for this element are provided to the nongovernment education authorities in the states and territories which are responsible for the detailed administration of this programme in their systems and schools.
 Education authorities have the flexibility to make decisions on which schools, including special schools, have the greatest need for additional assistance for educationally disadvantaged students and to determine appropriate funding amounts for those schools using the principles of equity, effectiveness and efficiency.
 Schools have the flexibility to use funding innovatively to meet the needs of their students.

-Funding is targeted at school students from Kindergarten (or equivalent) - Year 12 who are educationally disadvantaged in terms of their educational participation and learning outcomes, particularly literacy and numeracy outcomes.
-This may be associated with a range of factors such as disability, a language background other than English, Aboriginal and Torres Strait Islander background, low socio economic background, geographical isolation and learning difficulties.
+Funding is targeted at school students from Kindergarten (or equivalent) to Year 12 who are educationally disadvantaged in terms of their educational participation and learning outcomes, particularly literacy and numeracy outcomes.
+This may be associated with a range of factors such as disability, a language background other than English, Aboriginal and Torres Strait Islander backgrounds, low socio economic background, geographical isolation and learning difficulties.

-The LNSLN program funding for the non-government sector in the 2009 to 2013 funding period is provided under the Schools Assistance Act 2008.
-The LNSLN program consists of two components: the schools grants (recurrent) component and the students with disabilities (per capita) component.
+The LNSLN programme funding for the non-government sector in the 2009 to 2013 funding period is provided under the Schools Assistance Act 2008.
+The LNSLN programme consists of two components: the schools grants (recurrent) component and the students with disabilities (per capita) component.
 Funding for the recurrent component is determined using a composite allocative mechanism.
 Funding for the students with disability (per capita) component is determined by using a rate per eligible student.
-In 2010 the rate per student was \$894.
+In 2011 the rate per student was \$894.

-In 2010 the Australian Government provided total funding of \$195 979 978 to non-government education authorities for the LNSLN program.
+In 2011 the Australian Government provided total funding of \$207 762 284 to non-government education authorities for the LNSLN programme.

-A total of \$32 484 373 was provided under the students with disability (per capita) component.
+A total of \$36 813 288 was provided under the students with disability (per capita) component.
 Funds were made available under Section 96 of the Act.

-A total of \$163 495 605 was provided under the schools grants (recurrent) component.
+A total of \$170 948 996 was provided under the schools grants (recurrent) component.
 Funds were made available under Section 97 of the Act.